TristanvanLeeuwen/IP_and_Im_Lectures/intro.md

 * Solution strategies
 * Applications

 Each chapter contains exercises and example code in Python.
+To get familiar with Python, I can recommend [these lecture notes](https://scipy-lectures.org/).

 ## A tour through the book in 10 Lectures